vespa-engine/documentation/en/tutorials/hybrid-search.md

 After that, we can start experimenting with how to express hybrid queries using the Vespa query language.

 ### Hybrid query examples
+The following demonstrates combining the two top-k query operators using the Vespa query language.
+In a later section, we will show how to combine the two retrieval strategies using the Vespa ranking framework.
+This section focuses on the retrieval part that exposes matched documents to the ranking phase(s).

 #### Hybrid query with OR operator
+The following query exposes documents to ranking that match the query using *either (OR)* the sparse or dense representation.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>